TypeScriptToLua/lua-types/README.md

 > NOTE: In most of cases your environment-specific types would already include this package.
 In that
 > case you don't need to do anything.
 If you're a developer of such types you should add `lua-types`
-> as a dependency and load it by adding `/// <reference types="lua-types/VERSION" />`
+> as a dependency and load it by adding `/// <reference types="lua-types/version" />`

-1. Get Lua Types from npm
+1. Get this package from npm

 ```bash
 yarn add -D lua-types